HakanErsoy97/A-Robust-Speed-Controller-Design-for-PMSM-Using-FOPID-Controllers/System_Identifacition/ReadMe.txt

 The dataset is taken from [1].

 [1]: J. C. Nustes, D. P. Pau, G. Gruosso, "Field oriented control dataset of a 3-phase permanent magnet synchronous motor," Data in Brief, vol.47, 109002, pp. 1-11, 2023

+Side Note: the tranfer function of the paper is named tf2 in X.sid